milannvidia/private_message_exchange_bulletin_board/README.md

 # GSProject
-First run ServerMain
+First run ServerMain.

-then run Client main
+Then run Client main.

-this will start the server, and two instances of a client who can communicate
+this will start the server, and two instances of a client who can communicate.